graphcore-research/graphcore-research.github.io/_posts/papers-of-the-month/2025-10/papers/2025-10-29-rethinking-thinking.md

 Unfortunately, no particularly satisfactory plots are given using the *total* budget.
 Figures 4 and 10 give some indication, but the CoT models are always given far less total budget.
 This is natural since they have no inherent parallelisation.
 Still, *some* information can be gleaned from these.

-Other experiments include comparing distillation methods and varying the architecture for a given *total* budget—eg, 'deep & narrow' (generate few in parallel and repeat many times) versus 'shallow and wide' (generate many in parallel and repeat few times).
+Other experiments include comparing distillation methods and varying the architecture for a given *total* budget—e.g., 'deep & narrow' (generate few in parallel and repeat many times) versus 'shallow and wide' (generate many in parallel and repeat few times).